GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/querying-dynamic-data/en.md

 🔥 **Tips:**

-`$__timeToday` is a variable dynamically created by the **Field to Input** extension, which allows us to obtain the value of a field and [input it into another field](https://gatographql.com/guides/schema/using-field-to-input/) in that same operation.
+`$__timeNow` is a variable dynamically created by the **Field to Input** extension, which allows us to obtain the value of a field and [input it into another field](https://gatographql.com/guides/schema/using-field-to-input/) in that same operation.

 The field to obtain the value from is referenced using the "Variable" syntax `$`, and `__` before the field alias or name: